nyghtwel/BarcodeScanner/README.md

 2. Point the camera at a bar code until a green frame appears on around the barcode, this will let you know the app has identified a bar code

-3. Once a barcode has been identified it will proceed to take a photo and save it to your library and show an alert of the barcode and the results of Buycotts's API.
+3. Once a barcode has been identified it will proceed to take a photo( with auto focus and flash) and save it to your library and show an alert of the barcode and the results of Buycotts's API.
+Capturing the photo might take a few seconds as it focuses and the alert will typically popup immediately.
 After you cancel the alert you can proceed to scan another barcode.